Mondays to Fridays

 Register for Classes Today

-All students who have worked so hard to reach Commencement will be able to celebrate graduating from Los Angeles Southwest College in a Virtual
+All students who have worked so hard to reach Graduation will be able to celebrate their accomplishment virtually at 4 p.m.
+Tuesday, June 8, 2021, at our Virtual Graduation Ceremony.

 |General Information||Caps and Gowns||Family and Friends|